OpenInterpreter/open-interpreter/README.md

 # Open Interpreter

-Open Interpreter is a lightweight, open-source implementation of OpenAI's Code Interpreter that runs locally.
+Open Interpreter is a lightweight, open-source implementation of OpenAI's Code Interpreter.

 ```python
 interpreter.chat("Add subtitles to video.mp4 on my Desktop.")